OneLey/OneLey/README.md

 * 🌍  I'm based in Russia, Kazan
 * ✉️  You can contact me at [dmitrijpetrovich6@gmail.com](mailto:dmitrijpetrovich6@gmail.com)
-* 🧠  I'm learning TypeScript and SCSS
+* 🧠  I'm learning TypeScript and React

 ### Skills